 You might be thinking that a hotel in such a good location must cost a fortune, but you’d be pleasantly surprised.
 Relais Rione Ponte offers great quality for value, with rooms starting at little over $100 per night for a Classic room in low season.
 It’s a steal considering that Rome is not a cheap destination and how much hotels in this area go for!

 Overall, we had a terrific experience at Relais Rione Ponte.
 We definitely recommend staying here!

 BEST TIME TO VISIT ROME

-On the other side, the months of December to March brings chilly weather.
-This last time we visited at the end of November and it was already pretty cold and rainy, but there are definitely less people around and accommodation is cheaper.
+On the other side, the months of December to March bring chilly weather.
+This last time we visited at the end of November and it was already pretty cold and rainy, but there are definitely fewer people around and accommodation is cheaper.
 If you don’t mind the cold, it’s a good option.

 I hope this guide was useful to plan your Rome itinerary – if you have any questions, please let me know in the comments!

 I was a guest of Relais Rione Ponte but the opinions contained in this article are 100% my own.
 I wouldn’t lie to you and would definitely go back to this hotel on my next visit.

 We were also hosted on our tour of Rome and the Vatican by Civitatis.